docker/docs/engine/userguide/eng-image/dockerfile_best-practices.md

 > useradd works around this issue.
 The Debian/Ubuntu `adduser` wrapper
 > does not support the `--no-log-init` flag and should be avoided.

-You should avoid installing or using `sudo` since it has unpredictable TTY and signal-forwarding behavior that can cause more problems than it solves.
-If you absolutely need functionality similar to `sudo` (e.g., initializing the daemon as root but running it as non-root), you may be able to use [“gosu”](https://github.com/tianon/gosu).
+Avoid installing or using `sudo` since it has unpredictable TTY and signal-forwarding behavior that can cause problems.
+If you absolutely need functionality similar to `sudo`, such as initializing the daemon as `root` but running it as non-`root`), consider using [“gosu”](https://github.com/tianon/gosu).

 Lastly, to reduce layers and complexity, avoid switching `USER` back